 We intend Yukon to take part in this shift.

 The Government of Yukon, Yukon First Nations, transboundary Indigenous groups and Yukon municipalities have partnered to develop a new Climate Change, Energy and Green Economy Strategy.
-A draft will be released for public engagement by the end of 2019.
+A draft was released for public engagement in November 2019.
 Our goal is to enhance Yukon’s capacity to prepare for, respond to, and thrive in a rapidly changing climate.

 For updates on our previous climate change commitments, see the 2009, 2012, 2015 and 2018 Climate Change Action Plan and Progress Reports.

 For more information about climate change in Yukon, email firstname.lastname@example.org or phone: 867-456-5565 or toll-free in Yukon: 1-800-661-0408, ext.
 5565.